How to Transfer Dropbox to Google Drive?

 When you consider these benefits, it is clear that the battle for supremacy is a long and hard one.
 Let’s show you a few differences between Dropbox and Google Drive using certain factors.

 Storage and Pricing

 It is important to note that Dropbox started as a cloud storage service before Google Drive.
-Notwithstanding, the latter has done a lot to catch up by providing a plethora of services along with free storage.
+Notwithstanding, the latter has done a lot to catch up by providing a plethora of services and free storage.

-Dropbox gives you access to 2GB storage on its free account.
+Dropbox gives you access to 2GB of storage on its free account.
 Google Drive tops this by giving you 15GB even though it shares this over the different Google One programs.
-What this implies is that your Gmail messages and save files all stay on this free 15GB space.
+This implies that your Gmail messages and save files all stay on this free 15GB space.
 This space can save an average of 232,000 files.